rajeshphy/SKMU/_posts/2025-05-26-Tight-Binding.markdown

 ### Introducing Hopping

 To incorporate tunneling between sites, we modify the Hamiltonian.
-Quantum time evolution implies that to move an electron from one site to another, the Hamiltonian should include terms like $ \ket{m}< n\| $, which annihilates an electron at site $ n $ and creates one at site $ m $.
+Quantum time evolution implies that to move an electron from one site to another, the Hamiltonian should include terms like $ \|m>< n\| $, which annihilates an electron at site $ n $ and creates one at site $ m $.

 To keep the model local (i.e., allow only hopping to nearest neighbors), the full tight-binding Hamiltonian becomes: